How to Become an Accredited Investor

 • Income over $200,000 per year (for married couples, $300,000) in the prior 2 years and can prove a similar income for the current year, or

-• A net worth of over $1 million that does not include the value of the primary residence
+• A net worth of over $1 million that does not include the value of the primary residence.

 • A trust with more than $5 million in assets, or

-• A business entity with 100% accredited investors as equity owners
+• A business entity with 100% accredited investors as equity owners.

 Opponents of this standard point to the fact that individuals and firms can make money without investment sophistication.
 For instance, a surgeon who makes $500,000 is automatically considered a sophisticated investor — even though that surgeon may not know the first thing about buying a common stock or reading a balance sheet.

-Last year, the SEC expanded eligibility, allowing more individuals to meet the accredited investor requirements to those that hold certain financial professional licenses.
+Last year, the SEC expanded eligibility, allowing more individuals to meet the accredited investor requirements to those who hold certain financial professional licenses.
 People with the following licenses may have accredited status whether or not they meet the income or net worth requirements.

 • General Securities Representative license (Series 7)